A homer at home: Lindor's shot helps Indians top Twins 6-1 - WDEF

 So in the fifth, he made it happen.

 No. 9 hitter Bradley Zimmer hit a two-out double and Lindor worked the count full.
-As horns blared, inflatable thundersticks clanged and fans screamed, he turned on an offering from Odorizzi and lofted a long fly to right.
+As horns blared, inflatable thundersticks clanged and fans – including his mom – screamed, Lindor turned on an offering from Odorizzi and lofted a long fly to right.

 It barely cleared the wall, but it was enough.